Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 If you believe the living dead have risen and you aren’t sure what you can or should do from a legal perspective, please call Peter M. Liss.
 If you are charged with any crime in San Diego, zombie-related or not, please call (760) 643-4050 to schedule a free initial consultation.

-Filed Under: CRIMINAL DEFENSE, Hypotheticals, VIOLENT CRIMES Tagged With: Halloween, zombies, undead, self defense, murder
+Filed Under: HYPOTHETICAL SITUATIONS, CRIMINAL DEFENSE, VIOLENT CRIMES Tagged With: murder, homicide, violent crimes, Halloween, self defense, firearms, better understanding the law, suicide, fictional, medical conditions, weapons

 Call Today, I Can Help You